-Combining LEEP with other in-house manufacturing processes provides finished components enabling customers to reduce their supplier base.
-Integrated Quality System (ISO 9001) assures optimum quality consistency and provides complete material and process traceability.
+Combining photo etching with other in-house manufacturing processes provides finished components, enabling customers to reduce their supplier base.
+Integrated Quality Systems (ISO 9001) ensure optimum quality consistency and provides complete material and process traceability.

-This 'score' line is then the basis for the form, ensuring form length and position, enabling the material to be formed, in some instances by hand.
-This forming method does not create the same stresses in the material as pressing and provides better coplanarity in components such as RFI screening cans.
+This 'score' line act as the basis of the form, ensuring length and position, and in some instances enables the component to be formed by hand.
+This forming method does not create the same stresses as pressing and provides better co-planarity in components, such as RFI screening cans.

 Wear Resistance / Surface Hardness

 Modifications can be achieved through heat treatment or the deposition of hard coatings, such as nickel or chromium, nitriding CVD and ruthenium sputtering.
 Nickel/PTFE provides an inherent degree of lubricity.

 From paint and powder coating to nickel and zinc cobalt, the range of available corrosion protective finishes is immense.
 Tin lead and tin coatings preserve solderability, and gold and palladium are used similarly for high reliability applications.